Ramayya Vasthavayya: Plot

-The film starts with Musallapadu Nagabhushanam (Mukesh Rishi) arranging his daughter's marriage, but two men (Ajay and Bharani) try to kill him.
+The film starts with Musallapadu Nagabhushanam (Mukesh Rishi) arranging his daughter's marriage where two men (Ajay and Bharani) try to kill him.
 He manages to escape.

 The film shifts to Hyderabad where Nandu (N. T. Rama Rao Jr.), a jovial student, lives with his parents (Tanikella Bharani) and (Pragathi).
-He falls for Akarsha (Samantha Ruth Prabhu), who gets irritated by him.
-He gets her college address by his new topper neighbour Asha Jyothi (Vidyullekha Raman) by blackmailing her.
-As his plan fails, he gets closer to her grandmother Baby Shalini (Rohini Hattangadi).
+He falls for Akarsha (Samantha Ruth Prabhu), and tries to get close to her through his neighbour Asha Jyothi (Vidyullekha Raman) by blackmailing her.
+As his plan fails, he gets closer to Akarsha's grandmother Baby Shalini (Rohini Hattangadi).
 Akarsha slowly starts to fall for him.
 Four of them leave to Akarsha's sister's marriage, who is revealed to be Nagabhushanam's daughter.

 At the wedding, Nagabhushanam is attacked.
 To save himself, Nagabhushanam asks Nandu for help.
 Eventually, Nandu kills him, asking him to remember a mysterious girl Ammulu at Adityapuram.

 After the murder, Nandu makes sure that no clues are left at the spot.
-Police officer Avinash (Rao Ramesh), who is investigating the case, finds that Nandu is behind those killings.
-When Avinash tries to arrest Nandu, he kidnaps Akarsha at gunpoint and escapes the arrest.
+The investigating officer Avinash (Rao Ramesh) finds that Nandu is behind the murders.
+When Avinash tries to arrest Nandu, he kidnaps Akarsha at gunpoint and escapes.
 When she asks him why he murdered her father, he reveals his past.
-Nandu's real name is Ramu, who felt in love with Ammulu (Shruti Haasan), who lives in a village named Adityapuram and later gains her love too, and his parents and her parents.
-The unknown killers are Ramu's elder brothers.
-Their families also accept for their marriage.
-Nagabhushanam, along with Home Minister Umapathi (Kota Srinivasa Rao) and his son Bhikshapathi (P. Ravi Shankar), plans to grab a land that was very fertile.
-Bhikshapathi is a womanizer and lusts over Ammulu when she confronts him.
-When he misbehaves with her, he is attacked by Ramu, which makes them rivals.
-The trio resort to lot of bloodshed and finally grab the land and share among themselves.
+Nandu's real name is Ramu, who fell in love with Ammulu (Shruti Haasan), a resident of Adityapuram village.
+Both their families are in approval of their marriage.
+Meanwhile, Nagabhushanam, along with Home Minister Umapathi (Kota Srinivasa Rao) and his son Bhikshapathi (P. Ravi Shankar), plans to grab a land that was very fertile.
+Bhikshapathi is a womanizer and lusts over Ammulu during their confrontation.
+When he misbehaves with her, he is attacked by Ramu.